 The practical test makes sure you can drive confidently and safely in different road and traffic conditions, and that you know The Highway Code (and can show this by the way you drive).
 It lasts about 40 minutes.

-For about 10 minutes of the test you’ll drive independently: your examiner will ask you to follow signs or give you directions to reach a destination.
+For about 20 minutes of the test you’ll drive independently: your examiner will ask you to follow directions or signs to reach a destination.
 This is so you can show you’ll be able to drive safely on your own after you’ve passed your test.

 You’re allowed to take your instructor with you on your test, or anyone who’s over 16.